Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 In higher dimensions, the shortcomings of semisimple field theories remain significant: For example, as observed by Kreck and Schafer \cite{MR743942}, arbitrarily large families of $(2k-1)$-connected $4k$-manifolds ($k\geq 2$) which are pairwise stably diffeomorphic, but pairwise not homotopy equivalent have been implicit in the literature since Wall's classification of these manifolds up to the action of homotopy spheres \cite{MR145540}.
 Many more examples have appeared more recently \cite{CCPS21-1, CCPS21-2}, including infinite families of pairwise stably diffeomorphic manifolds which are pairwise not homotopy equivalent.
 By Theorem~A, all such manifolds are indistinguishable by semisimple TFT.

 On the other hand, we may use Theorem~B to construct semisimple field theories which can distinguish certain exotic smooth spheres (see Corollary~\ref{cor:hitchinspheredetection}).

-\begin{proposition} In every dimension $d = 8k +1$ or $8k+2$ there exists pairs of distinct exotic spheres which are distinguished by certain oriented type-1 generalized Dijkgraaf-Witten theories. \end{proposition}
+\begin{proposition} In every dimension $d = 8k +1$ or $8k+2$ there exists pairs of distinct exotic spheres which are distinguished by certain oriented type-1 finite path integral theories. \end{proposition}

 In fact, in dimensions $> 4$, (exotic) spheres are diffeomorphic if and only if they are stably diffeomorphic \cite{385015}.
 Unfortunately, in the relevant dimensions $2q > 6$ homotopy spheres do not have $\pi$-finite tangential $(q-1)$-type, so that Theorem B does not apply.
 This raises the following question: \begin{question} Can the finiteness assumption in Theorem B be weakened?
-Do generalized Dijkgraaf-Witten theories, or more generally semisimple TFTs, distinguish all exotic spheres in dimensions $>4$? \end{question} The finiteness assumption in Theorem~B cannot be completely omitted: In Proposition~\ref{prop:Thompson} we provide an example of a $4$-manifold with infinite fundamental group, but which nevertheless cannot be distinguished from $S^4$ by type-1 generalized Dijkgraaf-Witten theories.
+Do finite path integral theories, or more generally semisimple TFTs, distinguish all exotic spheres in dimensions $>4$? \end{question} The finiteness assumption in Theorem~B cannot be completely omitted: In Proposition~\ref{prop:Thompson} we provide an example of a $4$-manifold with infinite fundamental group, but which nevertheless cannot be distinguished from $S^4$ by type-1 finite path integral theories.

 In practice, we will use the following alternative characterization of $2q$-manifolds having $\pi$-finite $(q-1)$-type: For $4k \leq q$ let $p_{k,M}^\QQ: \pi_{4k}M \to \QQ$ denote the composite